-For a luxurious stay in a colonial style hotel, check out Posada Santa Fe.
+For a luxurious stay in a colonial style hotel, check out La Posada de Santa Fe.
 It’s centrally located with an old-world feel and free breakfast.
-And 1850 Boutique Hotel is well-regarded thanks to its central location, well-appointed and modern rooms, and great service.
+And 1850 Hotel Boutique is well-regarded thanks to its central location, well-appointed and modern rooms, and great service.

 5. Monterrey, Mexico

 One of the fastest growing cities in the world, Monterrey is more than just a tech hub.
 The city is surrounded by mountains and is a hiker’s paradise.
 While visiting, you’ll definitely want to visit Parque Ecologico Chipinque.
 There are hiking trails for all levels and you’ll get sweeping views of Monterrey no matter which direction you go.
 Another natural site worth a visit is Parque la Huasteca.
 Book a rock climbing tour for an adventurous day trip you’ll never forget.

 Monterrey International Airport (MTY) has nonstop service from 10 U.S. airports with all three major U.S. airlines flying to Monterrey.
 You’ll find American Airlines flights via Miami and Dallas; United flights via Chicago (ORD) and Houston; and Delta flights via Atlanta (ATL).
 VivaAerobus also flies nonstop from several cities in Texas as well as Los Angeles and Las Vegas (LAS).